Board of Members

 Ray has boundless energy and enthusiasm and cares deeply about education and children.
 He has vast experience in strategic and pragmatic school leadership, child protection policy, pressurised decision making, school finance, personnel, Governance and leadership.

 Will is an experienced Engineering Operations Senior Manager from a Blue Chip Engineering company.
 He is currently Chief Manufacturing Engineer and Deputy General Manager in a facility Manufacturing Nuclear Steam raising plant.
 Will brings a range of experience in Operations Management, Strategy, Change Management and Heath Safety & Environment.

-First class Business Analysis and problem-solving skills.
-Previously responsible for successfully leading and delivering IT / Automation programs with budgets of several million £’s.
-Exceptional leadership skills and strong motivator, passionate about staff development and innovation. .
-Skilled at Root Cause Analysis and successfully identifying Quick Win solutions to sit along-side Strategic Change.
-Experience of procuring and managing high value contracts and a range of contractors ensuring best value for money.
-Competent in the development and delivery of business plans, balanced score cards, KPIs and marketing strategies to deliver efficiencies and improve customer service. .
-Thrives on developing and maintaining excellent professional relationships with clients and key stakeholders.
-Skilled at understanding end to end process simplification and mapping.
-An internationally qualified Professional Behavioural Change Coach with significant knowledge and experience of working in high performance sport.
+He also has first class Business Analysis and problem-solving skills.
+Previously responsible for successfully leading and delivering IT / Automation programs with budgets of several million pounds.
+Chris has exceptional leadership skills, is a strong motivator and is passionate about staff development and innovation.
+Also, Chris is skilled at Root Cause Analysis and successfully identifying Quick Win solutions to sit along-side Strategic Change.
+Furthermore, he has experience with procuring and managing high value contracts and a range of contractors ensuring best value for money.
+Competent in the development and delivery of business plans, balancing score cards, KPIs and marketing, Chris is a valuable member of the board.